tomicooler/E46Track/README.md

   - **Mobile data must be disabled!**
   - Connect your mobile phone to the WiFi K+DCAN interface's WiFi hotspot
   - The gateway's IP address should be configured in the app's settings, the port should be 35000.
-  - Unfortunately my Nokia 7 Plus adds some periodic delay on the communication, that's why I moved for a Raspberry Pi setup.
+    Unfortunately my phone (Nokia 7 plus) adds some periodic delay on the communication (even 4-5 sec sometimes).
-    - GPS data logging would be an awesome feature.
-It would improve the logging as well, since I could spare a 250 ms query for the speed.
+    A Nokia 2.2 works even though it is a much cheaper phone.
+    The location update rate on my phone is maximum 1 seconds, couldn't get any lower than that.
   - <a href="https://play.google.com/store/apps/details?id=com.tomicooler.bmw.e46track">Available on Google Play</a>

 ## Raspberry Pi deployment